plops/cl-py-generator/example/103_co2_sensor/README.md

 Y|GPIO39 | pin5 |	   Interrupt fpga | GPIO_NUM >= 34 can only be input (so this must be rx)

+- the brown cable should go to tx on the sensor

 I think the SDCard pins are good because I don't even have one.
 They do all have a 10k resister to PWR_SDCARD, though.
 And one is even connected to gnd and PWR_SDCARD.